christophevg/strava-uploader/README.md

 * added required command argument to provide access token without changing the script
 * added optional command argument to select distance unit
 * replaced logger function by logging module
+* fixed archive to be folder and not a file (last archived GPX)